 In 2013 the Cerena™ TMS device (Eneura Therapeutics) received De Novo marketing clearance for the acute treatment of pain associated with migraine headache with aura.
 Warnings, precautions, and contraindications include the following:

 The De Novo 510(k) review process allows novel products with moderate or low risk profiles and without predicates which would ordinarily require premarket approval as a class III device to be down-classified in an expedited manner and brought to market with a special control as a class II device

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer services representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

 In October 2008, the NeuroStar® TMS received U.S. Food and Drug Administration (FDA) marketing clearance as a de novo device for therapy of patients with treatment-resistant depression (TRD) who have failed one 6-week course of antidepressant medication.

-The Blue Cross and Blue Shield Technology Evaluation Center (TEC) published an assessment of repetitive TMS (rTMS) for depression in 2009.
-(1) The TEC Assessment concluded that the available evidence did not permit conclusions regarding the effect of TMS on health outcomes.
+The Blue Cross and Blue Shield Technology Evaluation Center (TEC) published an assessment of repetitive TMS (rTMS) for depression in 2009, 2011 and 2013.
+(1-3) These TEC Assessments concluded that the available evidence did not permit conclusions regarding the effect of TMS on health outcomes.
 Limitations of the evidence included: